yonglin-wang/formality-styler/README.md

 # Acknowledgements
 This project cannot be realized without the generous guidance from Prof. Constantine Lignos.

-The implementation details of this project is also drawn from multiple sources on the internet.
+The implementation details of this project are also drawn from multiple sources on the internet, so thanks, modern information retrieval technology.